Girl scouts site redesign

 To understand how people naturally group the information on the sitr, I asked 20 participants to group content into categories that they name.

-It is clear way to see how people think intuitively.
+It's a clear way to see how people think intuitively.

 Results of groups formed by 20 participants.